-- Draw up a list of 'specials': employees that cannot be included in the standard implementation plan and require a customised conversion plan.
-Consider employees, for instance with special applicable payroll taxes and social insurances.
+- Draw up a list of 'specials': employees that cannot be included in the standard implementation plan and require a customized conversion plan.
+Consider employees, for instance, with special applicable payroll taxes and social insurances.
 Discuss these with the payroll administrator.

 Draw up an evaluation checklist of the integrations that are used.

-Commence timely with a inventory of all used integrations, for instance:
+Commence timely with an inventory of all used integrations, for instance:

 - Accounting software (does the client get journal entries in a specific format?).

 - Absence management software.